khawajafarooq/interview-resources/Java.md

     In a Java class file, byte order is big-endian irrespective of what platform generated the file and independent of whatever platforms may eventually use it.

+###Java API:
+The Java API is set of runtime libraries that give you a standard way to access the system resources of a host computer.
+When you write a Java program, you assume the class files of the Java API will be available at any Java virtual machine that may ever have the privilege of running your program.
+This is a relatively safe assumption because the Java virtual machine and the class files for the Java API are the required components of any implementation of the Java Platform.